Angular Diameter Distance Calculator

 Understanding Lookback Time

 Lookback time tells you how far back in time you are seeing the object.
-For a redshift of z=0.5, the lookback time is approximately 5 billion years, meaning we observe the object as it was 5 billion years ago.
+For a redshift of z=0.5, the lookback time is approximately 5.09 billion years, meaning we observe the object as it was 5.09 billion years ago.

 Calculating Cosmic Distances with the Angular Diameter Distance Calculator

 The Angular Diameter Distance Calculator provides critical insights into the vast scale of the universe, computing not only the angular diameter distance but also the physical size, lookback time, and recession velocity of celestial objects based on their redshift and observed angular size.
-This tool is fundamental for astrophysicists and cosmologists, enabling them to map the universe and understand its evolution.
-For an object with a redshift of 0.5, the angular diameter distance is approximately 1180 Megaparsecs (Mpc), a key metric for determining the true scale of galaxy clusters observed in 2025.

-The Cosmological Formula for Angular Diameter Distance
+The Cosmological Formulas for Angular Diameter Distance and Related Metrics

-The calculation of angular diameter distance relies on the standard flat Lambda-CDM (ΛCDM) cosmological model, which describes the universe's composition and expansion.
 The core idea is to relate an object's intrinsic physical size to how large it appears in the sky (its angular size), while accounting for the universe's expansion since the light was emitted.

 Where: